-It contains detailed information about the University - its organization, staff membership, description of disciplines scholarships and prizes.
+For fuller details about the University - its organization, staff membership, description of disciplines, scholarships, prizes, and so on, you should consult the Calendar.

 The Calendar and Handbooks also contain a summary list of higher degrees as well as the conditions for their award applicable to each volume.